jcolag/entropy-arbitrage/2023-05-04-evolution.md

  > **DATA**: It is *Stars and Stripes Forever*, sir, by John Phillip Sousa, a popular American composer of band music in the early twentieth century.

 I guess that I can take a break for this episode, then.
-You can look up [Sousa](https://en.wikipedia.org/wiki/John_Philip_Sousa) on your own time...
+You can look up {% wiki John_Philip_Sousa|Sousa|en %} on your own time...

  > **STUBBS**: Nobody will say anything at all, Wesley.
 We will not even be mentioned.
 I could live with failure.
 Well, maybe not.
 But never even to try.
 To miss your one chance at bat.
 Do you know baseball?
  >